PedroZappa/42_minitalk/README.md

 [ansi.h](https://github.com/PedroZappa/libft/blob/master/color_codes/ansi.h)
 included in my [libft](https://github.com/PedroZappa/libft) repository!

 And so the `server` receives each byte of the message.
-The server knows that the received message has reached its end when the current `server.data` value is the NULL terminator.
+It knows the message has reached its end when the current `server.data` value is the NULL terminator.
 ```c
 if (server->data == '\0') { ... }
 ```

-The server then prints the message to `stdout` followed by the `server`'s `pid`, and since we are done with the `server.msg`, we free the memory space allocated to store it.
+The server then prints the message to `stdout` followed by the `server`'s `pid`.
+Since we are done with the `server.msg`, we free the memory space allocated to store it. (so that our Lady Valgrind doesn't complain about memory leaks).
 ```c
 ft_printf("Message:\n%s%s%s\n", GRN, server->msg, NC)
 ft_print_pid();